danielward27/pymgcv/docs/api/families.md

 Families define the distribution and link functions for GAM models.
 Each family corresponds to a statistical distribution and supports specific link functions.

+!!! warning

+    The families are not well tested, and mgcv has many families with inconsistent structures of inputs and outputs.
+Some families, although provided here, may not currently work (but will be supported in due course).

 ::: pymgcv.families.Gaussian
     options:
       members: